It’s no secret that sports requiring repetitive swinging will stress the elbow.

 If you’re looking to return to sport ASAP, it is best to visit a sports physical therapist.
 Sports physical therapists will save you time by identifying and curing the cause of your tennis or golfer’s elbow.

-Our team at Back in Motion Sport & Spine Physical Therapy is top-rated in Southwest Florida for treating sports-related conditions such as tennis and golfer’s elbow.
+Our team at Back in Motion Physical Therapy & Performance is top-rated in Southwest Florida for treating sports-related conditions such as tennis and golfer’s elbow.
 Click here to make an appointment with one of our skilled sports physical therapists.